tedmoore/schelp2/docs/Classes/String.md

 The term "path separator" is a platform-independent term for the character(s) that can be used to separate components of a path.
 On Windows, both forward slash "/" and backward slash "\\" are path separators.
 On POSIX-based systems like macOS and Linux, only forward slash is allowed.

 ### `shellQuote`
 Return a new string suitable for use as a filename in a shell command, by enclosing it in single quotes (`'`).
-If the string contains any single quotes they will be escaped.You should use this method on a path before embedding it in a string executed by [#-unixCmd](#-unixcmd) or [#-systemCmd](#-systemcmd).
+If the string contains any single quotes they will be escaped.You should use this method on a path before embedding it in a string executed by [unixCmd](#unixcmd) or [systemCmd](#systemcmd).
 ```supercollider
 unixCmd("ls " + Platform.userExtensionDir.shellQuote)
 ```